Ficool

 THUD...!!

-"I appreciate the compliment," Kutcher replied, "but that was nowhere near a perfect slash."
+"I appreciate the compliment, but that was nowhere near perfect."

-"A word of advice—place one leg behind you and slightly bend your front leg.
-That's the best stance to take," Kutcher advised.
+"A word of advice," Kutcher said.
+"Keep one leg behind you and slightly bend your front leg.
+That's a solid stance."

-Holding the blade in his right hand, he guided it toward the left side of his body as it released a bright green light.
+Holding the sword vertically in his right hand, he angled it toward the left side of his body.

 Then he swung.